Whickham

-Whickham is a village in Tyne and Wear, North East England.
-It is in the Metropolitan Borough of Gateshead.
+Whickham is a village in Tyne and Wear, North East England, within the Metropolitan Borough of Gateshead.
 The village is on high ground overlooking the River Tyne and 5 mi south-west of Newcastle upon Tyne.
-It was formerly governed under the historic county of County of Durham.

 History

 Whickham underwent some expansion in the 1950s when the Lakes Estate was built just off Whickham Highway.
 Then later in the decade the Oakfield Estate just off Whaggs Lane was built.
-Grange Estate began the long-term development by JT Bell, (Bellway), the builder, who went on into Clavering Park, Clavering Grange, the Cedars and then Fellside Park.
+Grange Estate began the long-term development by JT Bell, (Bellway), the builder, who went on to build Clavering Park, Clavering Grange, the Cedars and then Fellside Park.

+In central Whickham, near Front Street, is Chase Park, the former residence of Whickham Chase.
+The property included a manor house, which was demolished in 1960.
+The park includes King George's Field, in which is a historic tower that is now closed off from the public.
+The large play area was restored in 2017 with funding from the Heritage Lottery Fund and the Big Lottery Fund, which included the removal of a large slide and the remodelling of the children's play area, as well as the replanting of Chase Park's many flower beds.

 South-west of Whickham, above the River Derwent, are the ruins of Old Hollinside, a fortified manor house once owned by the Bowes-Lyon family.

-The village is located geographically between Gateshead, Consett, Durham, Sunderland and Newcastle-upon-Tyne.
+Governance

+Whickham was anciently a township and parish within County Durham.
+Whickham Urban District, created in 1894, also covered the parishes of Dunston, Marley Hill and Byermoor, and Swalwell.
+Changes to local government in 1974 saw the parish and urban district abolished and replaced by an unparished area, at first within Tyne and Wear, then from 1986 within the Metropolitan Borough of Gateshead.

+Whickham spans three electoral wards: Whickham North, Dunston Hill and Whickham East, and Whickham South and Sunniside (which extends south-west to include Marley Hill and Byermoor).
+Each ward elects three members of Gateshead Council.
+For national government elections it has been part of Gateshead Central and Whickham constituency since 2024, formerly being part of Blaydon constituency.

 Schools

-Whickham has six primary schools, and one secondary school.
+Whickham has six primary schools and one secondary school.
 The Gibside School for special educational needs and disabilities moved to a new location away from Whickham in Spring 2021.